 If on a closed-loop cruise, the only documentation you will need a government-issued birth certificate.
 For children under the age of 16, you don’t need to have any photo identification.
 You will show the birth certificate at check-in on your first day and when passing through immigration when debarking the cruise back at home.

 Cruise Fares & Gratuities for Babies

 There’s good news and bad news when it comes to cruise fares for babies.
 The bad news is that yes, you will be charged for having a baby in your room.
 The good news is that the rate for a third (or fourth) person in a cabin is significantly less.
-For example, if your cruise fare is about $500 per person for the first two adults in the room, then you’ll only pay an extra $200 in most cases for your baby to sail with you.
+For example, if your cruise fare is about $500 per person for the first two adults in the room, then the cruise fare for a third person will only be a fraction of that.
+Still, it does cost something.

 Keep this extra charge in mind when shopping for cruise deals.

 Cribs, Formula, Diapers, and Other Baby Supplies